reprohack/reprohack-hq/CODE_OF_CONDUCT.md

-Galaxy Project Code of Conduct
+ReproHack Project Code of Conduct
 ==============================

-This code of conduct outlines our expectations for participants within the Galaxy community, as well as steps to reporting unacceptable behavior.
+This code of conduct outlines our expectations for participants within the ReproHack community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.